AnnaNCS/AVLTreeMap/README.md

-A project in Java: An AVLTree Implementation
+Data Structures Java project: An AVLTree Implementation

-To run the method:
+Clone the repository and run the method with the following command:

     java AVLTreeMap